hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 Author: HanishKVC
 Version: v20210326IST2019
 License: GPL
-Status: FULLY OUT OF SYNC with new version of PROGRAM
+Status: Majorly OUT OF SYNC with new version of PROGRAM

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by